 - March 16th to last Saturday of March, 5.30PM

 A few things to keep in mind is that visitors really do flock to this landmark; because of this, there are recent limitations on how many people are allowed in at a time.
 There are also new security measures which include metal detectors.
 This all leads to prolonged queuing and a possibility of a very crowded visit – but book online and be prepared and you should get in with little to no hassle.
+You may want to know how to buy tickets to the Coliseum.
 Check here for advance tickets.

 Make Your Own Italian Dinner Dish